Student Identity Verification in Distance Learning

 Students who violate this policy are subject to disciplinary action through the Student Code of Conduct Policy

-The Office of Academic Affairs is responsible for ensuring compliance with this policy and that deans, department chairs, and program coordinators are informed of any changes in the policy in a timely fashion.
-The Office of Academic Affairs is also responsible for ensuring that university-level processes remain in compliance with this policy.
+The Office for Information and Administrative Technology Services (IATS), part of the Division of Academic Affairs, is responsible for ensuring compliance with this policy and that deans, department chairs, and program coordinators are informed of any changes in the policy in a timely fashion.
+IATS is also responsible for ensuring that university-level processes remain in compliance with this policy.

 This policy applies to all students taking distance education courses.